SynBioDex/SBOL-visual/SEPs/SEP_V007.md

 This SEP proposes a systematic set of "stem-top" glyphs representing small sites affecting DNA, RNA, or protein.
 The glyphs in this system are the current Stability Element and Cleavage Site glyphs, plus a new "Junction" glyph

-### Junction
+### Biopolymer Location

 Associated SO term(s):

 SO:0000699 (Junction, Boundary, Breakpoint)

-This also matches the SBOL "Cut" class
+SO:0001236 (Base)

+SO:0001237 (Amino Acid)

+This can thus represent either an SBOL "Cut" location or a "Range" or length 1

 ### Cleavage Site